Skip to main content

 Context Variables

 Tests can use dynamic variables that replace placeholders in your agent’s prompts during test execution.
-Common use cases:
+Access the Context Variables panel by clicking the </> icon in the header.

 VariablePurposeExample